horse-link/benchmark-esdcsa-rust-go-node/README.md

-# ESDCSA Benchmark: Rust, Go, Node
+# ESDCSA Benchmark: Rust, Go, Node, Python and C#

-This benchmark compares how fast the three languages can sign an EIP-191 message, followed by signing an ETH transaction that includes that message.
+This benchmark compares how fast the five languages can sign an EIP-191 message, followed by signing an ETH transaction that includes that message.

 The tests consist of signing the following message and transaction including